Worried as your child undergoes the big change of returning to school? Here are 5 helpful tips for coming back to primary school.

 1. Pay attention to your child’s mental health

-Everyone’s experience during the pandemic is different.
-After a long lockdown, some children may feel nervous about being around people for an extended period of time.
+Some children may feel nervous.
 Other kids however, are nothing but excited.
-Some might feel anxiety and fear, especially about becoming sick with COVID-19, while others won’t have a care in the world.
+Some might feel anxiety and fear, while others won’t have a care in the world.

 Have chats to learn more about your child’s feelings.
 Make sure to do this regularly as things can change from week to week, or even day to day.

 When having these conversations, try not to anticipate what your child is going to say or put words in their mouth.
 Instead, keep an open mind and ask about how they feel with a genuine intention of understanding their point of view.
 Avoid trying to push your own agenda about how they should or could be feeling.

 2. Encourage them to communicate with their friends

 Quite often, kids don’t want to open up to their parents, especially older children moving into their teenage years.
 Depending on your child’s age, it can be helpful to encourage communication between your child’s friends instead.
 After a hard few years, coupled with long stretches without seeing their classmates in person, building those friendships back up is absolutely critical.

 What types of friends should your child avoid?
 Resident psychologist Collett Smart discusses toxic friendships in the video below.

 Encourage your child to check in on their friends, which can make all the difference in the world to any child who might be feeling isolated or alone.
 “Checking in” is a skill that many fail to master, or avoid, out of sheer lack of confidence.